Westttttttt/West-Portfolio-OS_theme/README.md

 5. Change my apps color to match the theme
 6. Done paint app

+#### 🗓️ May 18, 2025
+1. Get Gemini Api key from aistudio
+2. Implement Gemini api with nextjs api route and @google/genai sdk(from documentation)
+3. Convinced ai that the creator is me 🤣
+4. finally chatbot is done

 ##### 💡 Things I learned on the way

 1. Brush up my redux-toolkit knowledge(More like learning for the first time , i mean i forgot around 99% of it , as i always use zustand)